epam/edp-install/docs/user-guide/marketplace.md

 The EDP Marketplace offers a range of Templates, predefined tools and settings for creating software.
 These Templates speed up development, minimize errors, and ensure consistency.
 A key EDP Marketplace feature is customization.
 Organizations can create and share their own Templates, finely tuned to their needs.
 Each Template serves as a tailored blueprint of tools and settings.

 These tailored Templates include preset CI/CD pipelines, automating your development workflows.
 From initial integration to final deployment, these processes are efficiently managed.
-Whether for new applications or existing ones, these templates enhance processes, save time, and ensure consistency.
+Whether for new applications or existing ones, these Templates enhance processes, save time, and ensure consistency.

 To see the Marketplace section, navigate to the **Main menu** -> **EDP** -> **Marketplace**.
 General look of the Marketplace section is described below: